yulya3102/agda-asm/Primer.md

 into the object file, as it would be done in static linking.
 On the other hand, the dynamic linker needs to make object file usable by filling
 \emph{relocations} - "empty" arguments of jumps to external functions.
-But dynamic linker can't change any code in the place where relocation appeared.
+But dynamic linker can not change any code in the place where relocation appeared.
 Otherwise, symbols that are placed in the object file after that relocation would shift from their original positions, invalidating any instruction referring to them with their relative address.
 To prevent this, dynamic linker creates a section with code which is called PLT (Procedure Linkage Table).
 In this section for every external function $f$ it generates a procedure $plt.f$ and fills corresponding relocations with $plt.f$ procedure address.
-Thereby, it fills relocations and doesn't break relative addresses.
+Thereby, it fills relocations and does not break relative addresses.
 Inside the new section, dynamic linker can generate any code that is necessary to call dynamically linked function.
 }